 SBU recognizes that each person has a unique situation, and each student’s situation will be treated with the utmost respect and confidentiality.

-To ensure that all undergraduate students are able to successfully participate in SBU academics, SBU’s special services coordinator will work with professors to determine suitable academic accommodations after receiving the appropriate documentation.
+To ensure that all students are able to successfully participate in SBU academics, SBU’s special services coordinator will work with professors to determine suitable academic accommodations after receiving the appropriate documentation.

 Please also provide additional disability documentation from an external source, which will vary in its relevance and value depending upon the original context, evaluator credentials, the level of detail, and its comprehensiveness.
 Examples of suitable external documentation include:

 If you need academic accommodations and are a student in SBU graduate education programs, you must fill out and return a graduate education Disclosure of Disability form and appropriate external documentation to the Graduate Education Office.
 For more information, call (417) 328-2099.

 If you need academic accommodations and are a student in SBU’s Doctor of Physical Therapy program, you must fill out and return the physical therapy Disclosure of Disability form and appropriate external documentation to Dr. Josh Layman, program director, who may be reached at (417) 328-1472 and jlayman@SBUniv.edu.
 The disclosure form will be provided to admitted students during the new student intake process.
 Additional details are found in the PT Student Handbook.

 Please see the DPT Program Technical Standards and Essential Functions for more information about the cognitive, affective and psychomotor skills, abilities and behaviors deemed essential for completing the program and performing as a competent generalist physical therapist.